boyter/boyter.org/content/posts/sloc-cloc-code.md

 ![scc tokei loc cloc gocloc sloccount Django Benchmark](/static/sloc-cloc-code/benchmark_windows_django.png)
 ![scc tokei loc cloc gocloc sloccount Django Benchmark](/static/sloc-cloc-code/benchmark_macos_django.png)

 Again you can see that tokei is the fastest on Linux but not by much and that scc pulls away on Windows and macOS.
+Again if you disable the garbage collector scc is about twice as fast as tokei.

 ### Linux Kernel Source Benchmarks